aarontburn/nexus-core/docs/getting_started/tutorial/internal/1 InternalSetup.md

 # Nexus: Internal Template Setup

 ## Overview
-This template is to create an "internal" module.
+This template helps you create an **internal module**.
 An internal module has **no GUI** (and thus no renderer).
-This is useful
+These can be used to run background tasks, listen to system events, interact with other modules, or expose settings without needing a full UI.

 ## Installation